quicksilversurfer/rss-reader/README.md

 A simple rss-reader that displays the feed of some popular design and technology blogs on one page.

-As a fan of the [Google Reader](), I've always felt that RSS is a powerful way of consuming information on the internet through a conscious, and thoughtful interface.
+As a fan of the [Google Reader](), I've always felt that RSS has been a powerful way of consuming information on the internet through a conscious, and thoughtful interface.

+## blogs

 # sapper-template